 Meaning of Cost Structure

-The Cost structure of a company comprises of two types of costs- fixed and variable.
-Fixed costs are those who remain constant up to a certain level of production.
-These fixed costs continue even if production or other business activities do not take place.
+The Cost structure of a company comprises of two types of costs– fixed and variable.
+Fixed costs are those that remain constant up to a certain level of production.
+These fixed costs continue even if production or other business activities do not occur.
 Some examples of such costs are rent, wages, direct labor, electricity bills, interest expenditure, etc.

 Variable costs vary directly with the amount of production or other business activities a company undertakes.
-The higher the production or related activities, the higher will be the variable costs and vice- versa.
-Some examples of such costs are direct materials consumed, wages based on the number of pieces produced, commissions, etc.
+The higher the production or related activities, the higher will be the variable costs and vice versa.
+Examples of such costs are direct materials consumed, wages based on the number of pieces produced, commissions, etc.

 Usage and Importance